UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_ca.rst

 -----------------------------------------

 A simulation environment has been provided for you as part of the synchronous tutorial material, namely gz_example_robot_description, which includes a launch file sim_robot.launch.py.

-We do also need to include some sort of teleoperation node to help us drive the robot around, thankfully, there are existing packages for that.
+If we wanted to use a joystick/gamepad for teleoperation, then here would be a good place to put a additional node to run.
+As we will use the teleop_twist_keyboard package, its easier to have this in a separate terminal.

 A simple launch file should look something like the file below.